mtadams007/Dunder-Mifflin-project/readme.md

 The testimonials have four quotes that fade in and out.

-Footer is nonresponsive but in a real website would navigate to external links.
+Footer has popups that say the handle and whatnot, but in a real website would navigate to external links.